 Collapsable Travel Cups

 This is a set of 4 silicone travel cups that collapse flat.
 Each one comes with a lid that helps them to stay fully collapsed.
 These are great for holding snacks or drinks on the road and also double as a rinse cup for brushing teeth when needed.
+These are a bit heavy, so consider how many of the 4 you really need to carry.

 Don’t tell the kids, but these are also great for holding a bit of whiskey when the hotel only provides paper cups.